skupperproject/skupper/test/integration/performance/README.md

 ## Mechanism

-When performance tests are executed, a generic mechanism will iterate through a list of topologies (default: 1 site only) and then it will initialize skupper on a static namespace (default `public-perf-1`).
+When performance tests are executed, a generic mechanism will iterate through a list of topologies (default: 2 sites) and then it will initialize skupper on static namespaces: `public-perf-1` and `public-perf-2`.

 If multiple number of sites are provided (see: [Environment variables](#environment-variables) section), performance mechanism will iterate through list of sites and run all performance